Nick Krakoff

 Nick Krakoff is a Senior Attorney for CLF New Hampshire, where he works in both the Clean Energy & Climate Change and Oceans programs.
 Prior to working as a staff attorney, Nick worked as a judicial law clerk for the Commonwealth Court of Pennsylvania, where he addressed appeals in a number of areas, including energy, environmental, zoning, and eminent domain law.
 Before working for the Court, Nick spent several years in private practice as a litigator primarily representing plaintiffs in employment discrimination claims.
 He also previously served as a Peace Corps volunteer in Niger, West Africa.

 Originally from rural Maine, Nick received a J.D., summa cum laude, from the University of Pittsburgh School of Law and a B.A. from McGill University.
 He is admitted to practice in New Hampshire, Pennsylvania, and the United States District Court for the Western District of Pennsylvania.
-In his free time, Nick enjoys spending time with his wife and skiing and hiking.
+In his free time, Nick enjoys spending time with his wife and daughter, skiing, and hiking.

 Recent Posts